-Add the celery, carrot and onion and cook the vegetables for 3-5 minutes, or until they are soft and glazed.
+Add the celery, carrot, and onion and cook the vegetables for 3 to 5 minutes, or until they are soft and glazed.

-Now add the leeks and cook for a further 2 minutes.
+Now add the leeks and cook for another 2 minutes.

 Add the stock to the vegetable mixture and allow it to infuse for 3 minutes.

-Gently poach the fish fillets in the broth for 3-5 minutes.
+Gently poach the fish fillets in the broth for 3 to 5 minutes.

 Add the mussels after 1 minute.